dgpersonalstuff/postsenderandreciever/README.md

 # Client-Side POST Request Sender/Receiver with Netlify Function Backend

-This project provides a client-side web application for sending POST requests and displaying responses, now integrated with a simple Netlify serverless function for data handling.
+This project provides a client-side web application for sending POST requests and displaying responses, integrated with a simple Netlify serverless function for data handling.
 It is built using HTML, Tailwind CSS, and vanilla JavaScript for the frontend.

-## Created By

-This was created by [Dhruv Gowda](dhruv.ftp.sh).

 ## Features